Installation Quickstart

 The setup console should open in your desktop browser.
 If it does not, just open a browser and navigate to http://localhost:8080 to begin.
 By default, this will create and edit a file called config.json in the current folder.
 There are many other startup and configuration settings that we will skip over for this quickstart.
 Later, you can dig into more details in the the Configuration section.

-Choose “Domains” in the top navigation bar.
-This is where we’ll set up your test instance.
-Click “Add a Domain” and then fill in the pop-up with your test domain info:
+Choose “Domains” in the top navigation bar, then click “Add a Domain” and then fill in the pop-up with your test domain info:

 Label: My Test Domain